City and Country School

-The City and Country School is a progressive independent pre-school and elementary school for children aged 2–14 that is located in the Greenwich Village section of New York City.
+City and Country School is a progressive independent preschool, elementary school and middle school for children aged 2–14 that is located in the Greenwich Village section of New York City.

 Founding

 City and Country School was founded by Caroline Pratt in 1914.
 Originally named the Play School, it occupied a three-room apartment at the corner of 4th and 12th Streets.
 Soon after, Lucy Sprague Mitchell joined Pratt, and offered financial and teaching support that allowed for larger quarters on MacDougal Alley.

 Mitchell and colleague Harriet Johnson founded the Bureau of Educational Experiments (BEE) with the purpose of documenting the developmental and learning processes of children in order to gain accurate information about the methods of progressive schools and the abilities and needs of children.
 The laboratory schools for BEE observation were a nursery school, overseen by Johnson, and the Play School (its name was changed to City and Country School in 1921).
 As the school grew, City and Country moved to buildings purchased by Mitchell, which were later sold to the school when the BEE and C&C formally parted ways, on West 12th and 13th Streets, where it remains today, although the school’s main entrance was on 12th Street until 1984.